 Many interior designers used to think that cubicles were horrible for employees, now they know that they are!
 Thanks to a range of scientific studies the detrimental impact on wellbeing is no longer questionable.
 For example, a study led by Casey Lindberg of the University of Arizona showed that employees who were sat within cubicle workstations experienced higher levels of perceived and physiological stress as measured by heart rate variability.
 Other studies indicate that cubicles produce low performance and poor levels of overall wellbeing for people of all personality types.

 Architects and interior designers are now also beginning to bear in mind that for 99% of our time on the planet, human beings lived outdoors.
 Coined as “Biophilic Design”, research has shown that just having a single tree within sight of an employee, will generally improve cognitive performance.
 For some companies, this has meant that new office buildings are now being built in rural settings, rather than traditional city-centres.
 Other organisations such as Amazon, created a mix of both with its glass domes filled with thousands of plants.
 The company’s headquarters is based in Downtown Seattle is said to make employees healthier, happier and more productive.
+The office would be much presentable when there’s a wide monitor with some curved options for a great presentation whenever there are important projects to report with the team.

 For the majority of office employees, gone are the days of uniform, lifeless cubicles that do not encourage any form of collaboration or even physical activity.
 As the science catches up with the flair of interior design, it is likely that more and more companies will be investing in biophilic designs that cater for all personality types and mind-sets.